 § 7 Prices, remuneration, payment, set-off and assignment prohibition

 (1) All prices are valid ex works unless otherwise agreed by the contractual partners.
 All prices and remunerations are in Euro plus statutory value added tax and other applicable duties in the country of delivery, plus transportation costs, expenses, packaging, shipping and, if applicable, insurance of goods in transit.

 (2) The contractually agreed prices are to be paid.
-Services are invoiced according to expenditure.
+Services are invoiced on a time and material basis.

 (3) Shipping of our products occurs exclusively against prepayment by bank transfer.
 The customer pledges to pay for our deliveries and services immediately following conclusion of the contract, provided no other agreements have been reached.
 Insofar as, in an exceptional case, no prepayment is due, payments shall, in the absence of any other agreement between the contractual partners, be due immediately following performance of service and receipt of invoice by the customer and shall be payable without deduction within 14 days.

 (4) In the absence of a special agreement, we shall only accept non-cash payments (i.e. bank transfers of payments to the bank account stipulated in the contractual documents).
 Bills of exchange and cheques shall, as a matter of principle, not be accepted, and if at all, then only by way of payment.
 The customer shall pay any charges for bills of exchange, discount fees and collection charges.
 These are due with immediate effect.
 We shall bear no liability for timely collection or timely protest, insofar as we are only guilty of slight negligence in this respect.

 (5) The customer is allowed to instruct third parties with fulfilling their commitment towards us.
 If the third party performs in the same way as the customer is obligated to perform towards us we accept the third-party service as the customer’s stipulated achievement.